 I am so glad that I did because it was interesting to learn how it has survived so many points in history.
 The Jewel Tower is definitely worth the visit if you are in the Westminster London area.

-⇒ Love English history have about this read on Historic Pub, Food & Beer – Old Docks along the Thames.
+⇒ Love English history how about this read on Historic Pub, Food & Beer – Old Docks along the Thames.

 1. Discovering Jewel Tower